West London Extension Specialists

 Red Flags When Hiring

-Six red flags before hiring a house extension London builder
+Six red flags before hiring an extension builder

 Red Flag #1